jenkinsci/build-history-metrics-plugin/README.md

-a jenkins plugin, statistics job builds mean time to repair.
+This plugin statistics mean time to repair for job builds .
+See MTTR Plugin for more information.